Education Modules

 Examining the effects of altered water quality on sea urchin fertilization success and embryo development

-Engaging students in the Pacific and beyond using an inquiry-based lesson in ocean acidification
+Engaging students in the Pacific and beyond using a hands-on lesson in chemical oceanography

 Exploring larval development and applications in marine fish aquaculture using pink snapper embryos